HanumantappaBudihal/Open-Grants-Program/applications/project_aurras_mvp.md

 ## Future Plans
 Immediate Plans in the timeline Includes
-* Develop full fledge system
+* Develop full fledged system
 * Implement Custom Version of Substrate Archive
 * Add more operators
 * Add Analytics and Monitoring